How to set up Jira Service Management? Get started tutorial [for Jira Admins and Support Teams]

 In Jira Service Management, you have some basic customization options.
 The tool enables you to add a project name and logo to your Customer Portal, so your customers know for sure they contact the right team.

+If you wish to make it more appealing, you need the Theme Extension for Jira Service Management app.
 This plugin lets you customize your Help Center with your brand’s colors and logos.
 You can also add links, a footer, and a flexible Searcher to make it more useful.
 The best part?
 You don’t need to know any fancy markup language.
 Our app has an easy-to-use panel for designing your Help Center.

 Plus, Theme Extension offers Templates Gallery, so you can start your customization from pre-made designs.
 It also lets you create different looks for Customer Portals, which is handy for managing multiple projects at once.

-And don’t forget about Permissions feature.
+And don’t forget about the Permissions feature.
 It controls who can see your Pages, Projects, Portal Groups, and Request types.
 You can decide who has access and set restrictions for different users.
 Sounds interesting?

 SLAs, Reports, and a Knowledge Base